-Each year, South Carolina receives approximately $4 million in Section 402 funding from the National Highway Traffic Safety Administration (NHTSA) of the US Department of Transportation.
-These funds, as well as other pools of federal funds for which the state may qualify or apply and receive, are used to assist, via grants, eligible entities in carrying out specific programs that will have a direct impact in reducing the number of collisions and traffic-related fatalities and injuries.
+Through the State and Community Highway Safety Program, South Carolina administers $7-$10 million in Highway Safety grant funds from the National Highway Traffic Safety Administration (NHTSA) of the US Department of Transportation each year.
+These funds, as well as other pools of federal funds for which the state may qualify or apply and receive, are used to assist, via grants, eligible entities in carrying out specific programs that will have a direct impact in improving driver behavior and reducing the number of traffic-related collisions, injuries, and fatalities.
+Highway Safety grant funds are awarded to qualified applicants to create new or expand existing highway safety programs, with the intention that such initiatives continue when grant funding is discontinued.
+Applications for Highway Safety grant funds must be submitted to the OHSJP by the scheduled deadline in February and must provide evidence of being cost-effective.
+They must describe in detail the highway safety problem to be addressed, project approach and methodology, goals and objectives of the project, evaluation measures, and implementation schedule; a detailed description of the proposed budget must also be submitted.
+The grant funding cycle is normally from October 1 - September 30.
 Only State agencies, political subdivisions (city/county governments), private, non-profit organizations listed as 501(c)3, and State, local and federally-recognized Indian tribal governments are eligible for grants under this program.
-Highway Safety grant funds are awarded to qualified applicants to create new or expand existing highway safety programs, with the intention that such initiatives continue when grant funding is discontinued.